 It’s never too late to pursue a new career or dream job, and older workers have demonstrated this reality time and again.
 Veteran professionals remain a sizable portion of the talent pool, determined to begin the next chapter in their careers.
 However, age continues to be a key factor in companies turning down older applicants, and the tech industry needs to make major changes if it hopes to avoid being a culprit.

 Older Workers and Retirees Seek New Opportunities

 Even as companies choose younger workers over older ones, this reality hasn’t deterred aging professionals from carrying on their careers.
 Individuals between 55 and 64 who left the workforce have rejoined it at higher rates than younger age groups between 2020 and 2022.
-AARP’s research supports this trend, revealing that 13 percent of older people are still working or looking for work while considering themselves retired.
+One in six retirees are now considering a return to the workforce, and 55 percent of retirees re-entered the workforce due to financial concerns alone.

 The later stages of life don’t mean one has to give up their ambitions and work ethic, yet businesses continue to push older members of the workforce out of their jobs.
 As high as 39 percent of 2014 retirees assert they were forced to retire, eclipsing the 26 percent of retirees who claimed the same thing in 1998.
 Ageism in the workplace has gained momentum, making it even harder for older workers to start fresh when seeking another position.